-Jesus said in this parable that each servant was given resources in proportion to his ability to use them.
-To one he gave five talents of silver (a talent of silver was worth about $360,000).
+Jesus said in the Parable of the Talents (below) that each servant was given resources in proportion to his ability to use them.
+To one he gave five talents of silver (a talent of silver was worth about $600,000 in today’s money).
 To another he gave two talents of silver.
 And to another he gave one talent of silver.

 If the ability to love is really the theme of this parable then how could the parable be interpreted?